fakowajo123/Cloud-Driven-SIEM-with-ELK-Real-Time-Threat-Detection-and-Automated-Incident-Response/README.md

 ### 🛎️ Creating Real-Time Alerts (Kibana)

 You can create real-time alerts (rules) in ELK Stack that match the custom queries above, so you are notified immediately when suspicious activity is detected.
-Below are step-by-step instructions for creating custom rules based on these queries:
+Below are step-by-step instructions:

 #### How to Create Custom Detection Rules in Kibana